 QMJHL Arena: 17

 Downriver from Quebec City, the north and south shores of the St Lawrence River become more and more independent and separate.
-The separation starts with the fact that the river dramatically widens at Quebec City to become more of an inland sea than a river, and therefore the Quebec Bridge just downriver from Quebec City is the final bridge crossing it.
+The separation starts with the fact that the river dramatically widens at Quebec City to become more of an inland sea than a river, and therefore the Quebec Bridge just outside of Quebec City is the final bridge crossing it.
 While there are numerous ferries running during all but the dead of winter, simply hopping over the river for dinner is not an option.
 The fertile farmland and rolling hills of the south shore always ensured that the south would be the more heavily populated of the two, whereas to the north, once past the ski resort and cathedral town of Ste-Anne-de-Beaupré, the hills become mountains, the land becomes rugged and infertile, and the population centres dwindle to small frontier towns eked out of the rock.

 Five hours downriver of Quebec City, one finally reaches the largest settlement on the north shore - the twin cities of Baie-Comeau and Hauterive, with a combined population under 25,000.
 Baie-Comeau is a pulp and paper town and the gateway to the far north; the place where Route 138 continues up the north shore to Sept-Îles, or you can turn left and proceed north through a thousand kilometres of nearly empty subarctic wilderness through the Manicouagan impact crater, the many dams Hydro-Quebec has built supplying power to the province, and eventually, to the mines of central Labrador.